Xiaomi Mi Soundbar to Go on Sale in India Today via Mi.com, Mi Home Stores

-Mi Soundbar, Xiaomi's first home audio product in India, will go on sale in India for the first time today.
-The soundbar was launched last week by the company, and its highlight feature according to Xiaomi is that it can be set up in less than 30 seconds.
-It is also claimed to work any TV.
-The Mi Soundbar was launched by Xiaomi alongside its two new Mi TV models in India - the Mi TV 4X Pro 55 and the Mi TV 4A Pro 43.
+Mi Soundbar, Xiaomi's first home audio product in India, will go on sale in India for the first time today at 12 noon.
+The soundbar was introduced in the country last week by the company, and its highlight feature, according to Xiaomi, is that it can be set up in less than 30 seconds.
+The company also claims that the Mi Soundbar can work with any TV.
+The soundbar was launched by Xiaomi alongside its two new Mi TV models in India - the Mi TV 4X Pro 55 and the Mi TV 4A Pro 43.
+The new TV models were first put on sale on Tuesday in the country and the next sale is scheduled for January 20.

 Xiaomi Mi Soundbar price in India